ItaHeld90/docs/docs/csharp/iterators.md

 over a collection.
 You'll write code that examines every item in a collection.

-You'll also create iterator methods which are methods that produces an iterator (which is an object that traverses a container, particularly lists) for the elements of that class.
+You'll also create iterator methods which are methods that produce an iterator (which is an object that traverses a container, particularly lists) for the elements of that class.
 These can be used for:

 + Performing an action on each item in a collection.